 Trying to conceive?
 How to answer awkward questions at Christmas

-Sure it's a pretty wonderful time of year, but weathering the Yuletide season can actually also be a challenge for a lot of people.
+Sure it's a pretty wonderful time of year, but weathering the Yuletide season can be a challenge for a lot of people.

-Indeed, for couples trying to conceive, the pressure of fielding family questions about pregnancy and children can be particularly difficult, according to natural fertility coach Helena Tubridy.
+Indeed, for couples or individuals trying to conceive, the pressure of fielding family questions about pregnancy and children can be particularly difficult, according to natural fertility coach Helena Tubridy.

 "At a time when little kids are centre stage in so many families, and the gift of a baby is all that’s longed for, it does magnify the hurt of not being able to get pregnant," Helena explains.